haowu97/netlify/content/posts/Courses20-21/InternationalFinance/04InterestRateParity.en.md

 - Suppose $R_{\$}>R_{\epsilon}+\left(E_{s / \epsilon}^{e}-E_{\$ / \epsilon}\right) / E_{\$ / \epsilon}$
 - Then no investor would want to hold euro deposits, driving down the demand and price of euros.
 - Then all investors would want to hold dollar deposits, driving up the demand and price of dollars.
-- The dollar would appreciate and the euro would depreciate, increasing the right side until equality was achieved (for a given $ \left.E_{\$ / \epsilon}^{e}\right) $ :
+- The dollar would appreciate and the euro would depreciate, increasing the right side until equality was achieved (for a given $E_{\$ / \epsilon}^{e}$​)

 ### The Equilibrium Exchange Rate

-Depreciation of the domestic currency today lowers the expected rate of return on foreign currency deposits.
+*Depreciation of the domestic currency today lowers the expected rate of return on foreign currency deposits*.
 Why?

 - When the domestic currency depreciates, the initial cost of investing in foreign currency deposits increases, thereby lowering the expected rate of return of foreign currency deposits.